JamesPWagner/JamesPWagner.github.io/resume.md

 * Partnering with Netscape’s professional services group, supported early adopters of the e-commerce platform including Bank of America (Application Server), Los Angeles Times (Publishing), and many dotcoms.
 * Created the first comprehensive JavaScript curriculum (client and server-side), which proved to be very popular among developers.

+**Apple Inc.**, 1987-1995, Courseware Program Manager

+Supported Apple’s Unix-based product, A/UX, allowing the company to market products to the Federal Government.
+* Responsible for sales and technical training for the A/UX product.
+* Enabled Apple sales engineers to provide technical and sales training worldwide.
+* Trained instructors nationally on supporting A/UX.

+##Education and Certifications
+**MBA, Finance Concentration**, San Jose State University, 1990.
+Program sponsored by Apple Inc.
+**BA Journalism and Mass Communications**, San Jose State University, 1980

+**HP certifications**:
+* Accredited Integration Specialist
+* Accredited Systems Engineer